timex-sinclair-projects/TS-Pico/Beta Test.md

 ## The testing board

-You have received standard TS-Pico hardware with a pre-programmed Raspberry Pi Pico and the Pico-custom ROM image on flash.
+You have received standard TS-Pico hardware with a pre-programmed Raspberry Pi Pico and the TS-Pico customized ROM image on Flash.

 The P10 jumper (to the right of the flash IC) should be connected on your TS-Pico.
 On a production TS-Pico, this jumper is open by default, so the /WR signal doesn´t reach either the Flash or SRAM.
 It must to be enabled for some of the features we'll test.